-The NC determines on an annual basis whether or not a director is independent, taking into account the Code's definition.
+The NC reviews on an annual basis the independence of the Directors under Provision 2.1 of the Code, and as and when circumstances.
 In respect of the review of the independence of each director, the NC assessed the independence of each director and had considered that Mr. Lai Keng Wei, Mr. Gopal Perumal and Mr. Tan Teng Wee to be independent.